saraasadi78/OS-project-multi-threading-vs-single-threading/README.md

-# OS project multi-threading vs single-thread
+# OS project multi-threading vs single-threading

 This is my code for OS Course Project.